padas-lab-de/simiir-2/README.md

 ### users
 A set of sample users have been created and included in example_sims/users.

-You can include however many users you would like to user the searchInterface, and the topics specified.
+You can include however many users you would like to use the searchInterface, and the topics specified.

 Each of the users have been configured differently to show how the different components can be set to instantiate different simulated users.